samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 The characters are the focus of every D&D adventure, and their players are your partners in developing their characters’ epic journeys.

 By working with your players to understand what excites them most, you can craft stories they want to see their characters star in.
-You can also more effectively draw players into adventure plots (see “[Draw In the Players](/sources/dnd/dmg-2024/creating-adventures#DrawInthePlayers)” in [chapter 4](/sources/dnd/dmg-2024/creating-adventures)) if you understand what motivates both them and their characters.
+You can also more effectively draw players into adventure plots (see "[Draw In the Players](/sources/dnd/dmg-2024/creating-adventures#DrawInthePlayers)" in [chapter 4](/sources/dnd/dmg-2024/creating-adventures)) if you understand what motivates both them and their characters.

 #### Player Input